Psychiatrists in 94609

 I am a Yale and UCSF-trained psychiatrist with board certifications in Adult, Adolescent and Child Psychiatry.
 I work with adults (including young adults), couples, families, teens, and middle schoolers.

-I am a Board-Certified Psychiatrist with a strong specialty in helping patients struggling with Depression, Bipolar Disorder, and Anxiety Disorders.
-I find Transcranial Magnetic Stimulation (TMS) is a non-invasive therapeutic tool that can play a crucial role for those with treatment-resistant mood or anxiety disorders.
-I take a holistic approach to patient care and treatment plans, considering biological, psychological, and social factors.
-I have found that being in tune with his patient’s emotional pain is the key to developing a good rapport.
+Dr. Yaqubi is a Board-Certified Psychiatrist with a strong specialty in helping patients struggling with depression, bipolar disorder, and anxiety disorders.
+While he is trained in psychodynamic psychotherapy and CBT, he finds Transcranial Magnetic Stimulation (TMS) is a non-invasive therapeutic tool that can play a crucial role for those with treatment-resistant mood or anxiety disorders.
+Dr. Yaqubi takes a holistic approach to patient care and treatment plans, considering biological, psychological, and social factors.
+He has found that being in tune with his patient’s emotional pain is the key to developing a good rapport.

-I am a Board-Certified Psychiatrist with a strong specialty in helping patients struggling with Depression, Bipolar Disorder, and Anxiety Disorders.
-I find Transcranial Magnetic Stimulation (TMS) is a non-invasive therapeutic tool that can play a crucial role for those with treatment-resistant mood or anxiety disorders.
-I take a holistic approach to patient care and treatment plans, considering biological, psychological, and social factors.
-I have found that being in tune with his patient’s emotional pain is the key to developing a good rapport.
+Dr. Yaqubi is a Board-Certified Psychiatrist with a strong specialty in helping patients struggling with depression, bipolar disorder, and anxiety disorders.
+While he is trained in psychodynamic psychotherapy and CBT, he finds Transcranial Magnetic Stimulation (TMS) is a non-invasive therapeutic tool that can play a crucial role for those with treatment-resistant mood or anxiety disorders.
+Dr. Yaqubi takes a holistic approach to patient care and treatment plans, considering biological, psychological, and social factors.
+He has found that being in tune with his patient’s emotional pain is the key to developing a good rapport.

 I'm a Board Certified Child, Adolescent, and Adult Psychiatrist devoted to providing comprehensive and integrative care to develop optimal mental health for children, adolescents, their families, and adults.
 My goal in treatment is to help people identify the areas where they are struggling and create a personalized plan that can help them get back to enjoying their lives.